aditya10avg/aditya10avg/README.md

 - 🤝 I’m looking for help with [Scam-Protect project](https://github.com/aditya10avg/Scam-Protect.git)

-- 👨‍💻 Check out my website to know more about me as a person [https://adityavg10.netlify.app/](https://adityavg10.netlify.app/)
+- 👨‍💻 Check out my website to know more about me as a person- https://adityavg10.netlify.app/](https://adityavg10.netlify.app/

 - 💬 Ask me about **Startups and emerging technologies like AR/VR, and Quantum Computing.
 (I am more curious about these things)**